-26 Important Wildlife Corridors Providing Safe Passage to Species Across the Globe
+26 Most Important Wildlife Corridors Across the Globe

-Wildlife corridors are connections across landscapes that link areas of fragmented habitat.
-They support natural processes such as migration that occur in a healthy environment, including the movement of species to find resources, such as food and water.
+Wildlife corridors are links across landscapes that connect patches of fragmented habitat and offer a safe passage to animals without human intrusion.
+They support natural processes such as migration that occur in a healthy environment.

 Here are the 26 most important wildlife corridors scattered across the world, offering a safe passage to wild animals.